luoyetx/JDA/README.md

 This project is not completed yet and may has some hidden bugs.
 Welcome any question or idea through the [issues](https://github.com/luoyetx/JDA/issues).

+### QQ Group

+There is a QQ group 347185749.
+If you are using Tencent QQ, welcome to join this group and we can discuss more there.

 ### License

 BSD 3-Clause